Shyamalp16/CloudGaming/README.md

 5.  **The Encoder Adjusts its Target:**
     *   The `onRTCP` function calls `Encoder::AdjustBitrate()`, passing the newly calculated target bitrate.
     *   Inside `Encoder.cpp`, this function safely updates the `bit_rate` property of the FFmpeg `AVCodecContext`.
-    *   From this point forward, the NVENC hardware encoder will compress the video stream to match this new, adjusted bitrate.
+    *   From this point forward, the hardware encoder will compress the video stream to match this new, adjusted bitrate.

 This entire process runs continuously, allowing the stream to adapt to changing network conditions in near real-time, ensuring the best possible quality and smoothness.